-A recent meta-analysis of randomized trials found that the addition of a targeted agent after first-line treatment improves outcomes but also
+A meta-analysis of randomized trials found that the addition of a targeted agent after first-line treatment improves outcomes but also increases toxicity.
+754 Another meta-analysis showed an OS and PFS benefit to continuing an anti-angiogenic agent after progression on an anti-angiogenic agent in first-line.
+755 Data relating to specific biologic therapies are discussed below.

-Cetuximab and Panitumumab in the Non-First-Line Setting For patients with wild-type KRAS/NRAS who experienced progression on therapies not containing an EGFR inhibitor, cetuximab or panitumumab plus irinotecan, cetuximab or panitumumab plus FOLFIRI, or single-agent cetuximab or panitumumab632 is recommended.
+Cetuximab and Panitumumab in the Non-First-Line Setting For patients with wild-type KRAS/NRAS who experienced progression on therapies not containing an EGFR inhibitor, cetuximab or panitumumab plus irinotecan, cetuximab or panitumumab plus FOLFIRI, or single-agent cetuximab or panitumumab692 is recommended.
 For patients with wild-type KRAS/NRAS progressing on therapies that did contain an EGFR inhibitor, administration of an EGFR inhibitor is not recommended in subsequent lines of therapy.
 No data support switching to either cetuximab or panitumumab after failure of the other drug, and the panel recommends against this practice.

-Panitumumab has been studied as a single agent in the setting of metastatic colorectal cancer for patients with disease progression on oxaliplatin/irinotecan-based chemotherapy.
-500 In a retrospective analysis of the subset of patients in this trial with known KRAS exon 2 tumor status, the benefit of panitumumab versus best supportive care was shown to be enhanced in patients with KRAS exon 2 wild-type tumors.
-466 PFS was 12.3 weeks versus 7.3 weeks in favor of the panitumumab arm.
-Response rates to panitumumab were 17% versus 0% in the wild-type and mutant arms, respectively.466
+Panitumumab has been studied as a single agent in the setting of metastatic colorectal cancer for patients with disease progression on oxaliplatin/irinotecan-based chemotherapy.542 In a retrospective analysis of the subset of patients in this trial with known KRAS exon 2 tumor status, the benefit of panitumumab versus best supportive care was shown to be enhanced in patients with KRAS exon 2 wild-type tumors.
+509 PFS was 12.3 weeks versus 7.3 weeks in favor of the panitumumab arm.
+Response rates to panitumumab were 17% versus 0% in the wild-type and mutant arms, respectively.
+509

 Panitumumab has also been studied in combination therapy in the setting of progressing metastatic colorectal cancer.
 Among patients with KRAS exon 2 wild-type tumors enrolled in the large Study 181 comparing FOLFIRI alone versus FOLFIRI plus panitumumab as second-line therapy for metastatic colorectal cancer, addition of the biologic agent was associated with improvement in median PFS (5.9 vs. 3.9 months; HR, 0.73; 95% CI, 0.59-0.90; P = .004), although differences in OS between the arms did not reach statistical significance.
-492 These results were confirmed in the final results of Study 181.690 Furthermore, re-analysis of samples from the trial showed that the benefit of the combination was limited to participants with no RAS mutations.
-691 In addition, secondary analysis from the STEPP trial showed that panitumumab in combination with irinotecan-based chemotherapy in second-line therapy has an acceptable toxicity profile.
-675 The randomized multicenter PICCOLO trial, which assessed the safety and efficacy of irinotecan/panitumumab, did not meet its primary endpoint of improved OS in patients with wild-type KRAS/NRAS tumors.662
+535 These results were confirmed in the final results of Study 181.740 Furthermore, re-analysis of samples from the trial showed that the benefit of the combination was limited to participants with no RAS mutations.
+756 In addition, secondary analysis from the STEPP trial showed that panitumumab in combination with irinotecan-based chemotherapy in second-line therapy has an acceptable toxicity profile.
+739 The randomized multicenter PICCOLO trial, which assessed the safety and efficacy of irinotecan/panitumumab, did not meet its primary endpoint of improved OS in patients with wild-type KRAS/NRAS tumors.720

-Cetuximab has been studied both as a single agent^{472,616,629,632} and in combination with irinotecan^{472,692} in patients experiencing disease progression on initial therapy not containing cetuximab or panitumumab for metastatic disease.
-Results of a large phase III study comparing irinotecan with or without cetuximab did not show a difference in OS. but showed significant improvement in response rate and in median PFS with irinotecan and cetuximab compared with irinotecan alone.693 Importantly, KRAS status was not determined in this study and toxicity was higher in the cetuximab-containing arm (eg, rash, diarrhea, electrolyte imbalances).693
+Cetuximab has been studied both as a single agent^{515,667,689,692} and in combination with irinotecan515 in patients experiencing disease progression on initial therapy not containing cetuximab or panitumumab for metastatic disease.
+Results of a large phase III study comparing irinotecan with or without cetuximab did not show a difference in OS, but showed significant improvement in response rate and in median PFS with irinotecan and cetuximab compared with irinotecan alone.757 Importantly, KRAS status was not determined in this study and toxicity was higher in the cetuximab-containing arm (eg, rash, diarrhea, electrolyte imbalances).
+757